 Having the ability to access local information relating to children, youth, adults and seniors for a community is important to support planning and targeted strategies but more importantly it can build on the diversity and uniqueness of each community.

 The main industries include:

+- Public administration

 - Retail trade

 - Health care and social assistance

-- Transportation and warehousing
+- Accommodation and food services

 - Construction

-- Accommodation and food services

 This community is 1 of 33 in New Brunswick.

 It is part of: